EDRA 50: Sustainable Urban Environments

 - Housing Design, Experience and Policy

 Key Note Speaker: Jan Gehl

-Jan Gehl, (Denmark, 1936), architect, professor and consultant on urban design, has focused his career on improving the quality of urban life, by reorienting the design of the city towards the pedestrians, public life and cyclists.
+Jan Gehl, (Denmark, 1936), architect, professor and consultant on urban design, has focused his career on improving the quality of urban life by reorienting the city design towards pedestrians, public life and cyclists.

-Jan Gehl has been awarded honorary Doctor Degrees in Edinburgh, Toronto, Varna and Halifax and is honorary fellow of the Architectural Institutes in Denmark, UK (RIBA), USA, Canada, Scotland, Ireland as well as the Planning Institutes in Australia and Ireland.
+Jan Gehl has been awarded honorary doctorate degrees in Edinburgh, Toronto, Varna and Halifax, and is honorary fellow of the Architectural Institutes in Denmark, UK (RIBA), USA, Canada, Scotland, Ireland, as well as the Planning Institutes in Australia and Ireland.